Correlation functions of scalar field theories from homotopy algebras: Scalar field theories in Minkowski space

 As we wrote in subsection~\ref{subsection-2.4}, this should correspond to carrying out the path integral completely, and this should also be the case for the theory in Minkowski space.
 The conditions for $h$ are again given by

 To define the path integral of the free theory in Minkowski space, we use the $i \epsilon$ prescription and as a result we obtain the Feynman propagator.
-Corresponding to this, we use the Feynman propagator to define the operator $h$.
+Since we define correlation functions in Minkowski space as vacuum expectation values associated with the unique vacuum in the quantum theory, we use the Feynman propagation to define the operator $h$.
 The action of $h$ on $\varphi (x)$ in $\mathcal{H}_2$ is given by

 and the operator $h$ annihilates any element in $\mathcal{H}_1$.

 We consider an action of the form

 Note that the overall sign has been changed from the Euclidean case.
 We claim that correlation functions are given by